 Subsidiaries are companies in which the Group, directly or indirectly, has an interest of more than one half of the voting rights or otherwise has power to govern the financial and operating policies so as to obtain benefits.
 The existence and effect of potential voting rights that are presently exercisable or presently convertible are considered when assessing whether the Group controls another entity.
-Subsidiaries are consolidated from the date on which control is actually transferred to the Group (acquisition date) and are deconsolidated from the date that control reases
+Subsidiaries are consolidated from the date on which control is actually transferred to the Group (acquisition date) and are deconsolidated from the date that control ceases.

 The Company has subsidiary undertakings for which section 142(1)(b) of the Cyprus Companies Law Cap.
 113 requires consolidated financial statements to be prepared and laid before the Company at the Annual General Meeting.
-The Group consolidated financial statements comprise the financial statements of the parent company BrokerCreditService Structured Products Plc and the financial statements of the following subsidiaries - Routa Luxury Services Ltd., Flamel Global Limited, Seldthorn Private Equity Limited, Kertina Group Ltd. and Botimelo Group Ltd.
+The Group consolidated financial statements comprise the financial statements of the parent company BrokerCreditService Structured Products Plc and the financial statements of the following subsidiaries - Routa Luxury Services Ltd and Botimelo Group Ltd. Also, the results of the following subsidiaries are included up to 21 June 2017 which is the date of disposal: Flamel Global Limited, Seldthorn Private Equity Limited and Kertina Group Ltd.